DRM Company Denuvo Forgets To Secure Its Server, Leaks Two Years Of Emails

 I encourage these customers to complain to congress to strike down the DMCA because I tell them , "I could fix that, but the DMCA makes it a felony for me to do so."

-And it's affecting their homes, they add in the new 4K Dish TV to their 64 room hom
+And it's affecting their homes, they add in the new 4K Dish TV to their 64 room home and BOOM the digital video system shuts down because of HDCP 2.2 and they did not replace all 64 TV sets in the house.

+DRM hits everyone, and a lot of the rich that I do work for I encourage to complain to companies as well as congress about it.